sinistersnare/sinistersnare.github.io/content/post/03-robson-tree-traversal.md

 {{% fluid_img "/img/post/robson-traversal/inversion03.png" %}}

 Okay, the exchange succeeded!
 We are back at step 1, because `prev != NULL`.
-Lets ignore the red circle for just a moment and execute step 1.
+Let's ignore the red circle for just a moment and execute step 1.
 Done!
 Did you see it?
 Nothing!
 Of course, `cur == NULL`, so step 1 is not run.
 Time for step 2!
 We must go up until we reach the root!
 We run this until `prev->went_right == false`, in this case one time.